Elder Leaf Salve

 - This recipe will fill three of the 2 fl oz tins shown in the photo.
 (Tins were purchased from SpecialtyBottle.com.)

 I recommend using a digital scale, but if you don’t have one, it will be helpful to know that the beeswax converts to roughly 1.5 tablespoons (grated or pastilles, packed very tightly in the spoon) and the oil measures out to be approximately 1/2 cup.
 You might need to tinker with the amounts of oil and beeswax, remelting the salve as needed, to get a consistency that you like.

 *Important Note* Check with your doctor or health care provider if you have chronic health conditions, or questions or concerns about this or any other herbal home remedy.
 While this site does its best to provide useful information for others, any reliance you place on such information is strictly at your own risk and not a substitute for medical, legal, or any other professional advice of any kind.
-Some links in this post are affiliate links, which helps support this site and keeps it ad-free.
+Some links in this post are affiliate links, which helps support this site.
 Thank you! :)